Chelsea Joy Eats

 I'll be back to nourishing whole foods for the foreseeable future.
 After all, one can't live off of tarts and custards alone (and I never intended for this blog to be solely desserts)!

 If we're going to wave goodbye to desserts for a bit, this chocolate hazelnut tart is an epic send-off.
-A basic, press-in mixture makes up the crust like I've used in the past for my mocha avocado cream pie.
+A basic, press-in mixture makes up the crust like I've used in the past for my no bake mocha avocado cream pie.
 Then you pour in creamy hazelnut butter (which you can buy pre-made or make at home).
 Finally, top the whole thing off with a thick layer of silky chocolate ganache.

 I'm sitting in my apartment with the patio door open.
 It's 32 degrees.
 Feels like spring!
 That likely sounds crazy to many of you, but in North Dakota it's downright warm for this time of year.
 The sun's beating down on me (it's overcast 92% of the time in the winter) and I'm cheerful.
 What a great way to spend the day!
 If we could actually just skip to spring, I'd be happy.
 I'll miss the winter light, but not the winter chill.
 I'm itching to grill outside again!